Tarot in Literature I

 Notes

-1 - Sola-Busca Tarots date back to the end of the XV century.
-Their name derives from the owners’ family.
-Recently they have been sold for 800.000 euro (really a good price) to the Italian State for the Brera Picture Gallery.
-The author, probably the miniaturist Mattia Serrati, whose monogram M. S. is on several cards) never represented traditional figures in Triumphs but, except the Fool, he illustrated warriors and characters of the classical age (for example Lempius, Catullus, Nero, Sabinus, Cato, etc) and in two cases some biblical characters: Nabuchodonosor (Triumph XXI) and Nimrod (Teriumph XX).
-Of this last one it is possible to make a parallelism with the meaning of the Tower, as the character (The Bible quotes him as Nimrod or Nemrod and attributes him the idea of the construction of the tower of Babel) is represented in front of a column hit by a fire falling down from the sky.
-The 56 minor cards are instead illustrated with everyday and fantastic scenes.
+1 - The Sola-Busca Tarot dates back to the end of the XV century.
+Its name derives from the owners’ family.
+Recently they were sold for 800.000 euro (really a good price) to the Italian State for the Brera Picture Gallery.
+The artist, probably the miniaturist Mattia Serrati (whose monogram M. S. is on several cards) did not depict traditional Triumph figures, except the Fool, but rather warriors and personnages of the classical age (for example Lempius, Catullus, Nero, Sabinus, Cato, etc.), and in two cases biblical characters: Nabuchodonosor (Triumph XXI) and Nimrod (Teriumph XX).
+Of the latter it is possible to make a parallel with the meaning of the Tower, as the figure (the Bible cites him as Nimrod or Nemrod and attributes to him the idea of the construction of the tower of Babel) is shown in front of a column hit by fire descending from the sky.
+The 56 minor cards, in contrast, are illustrated with everyday and fantastic scenes.

 2 - The excellent examination is due to Giuseppe Crimi in the work L' oscura lingua e il parlar sottile.
-Tradizione e fortuna del Burchiello (The obscure language and the subtle talking, tradition and fortune of Burchiello), Manziana (Rome), 2005, page 210.
+Tradizione e fortuna del Burchiello (Obscure language and subtle talking: Tradition and fortune of Burchiello), Manziana (Rome), 2005, page 210.

-4 - Burlesque Sonnet LXXXI, 5-8: “Questo si è, ch' egli han patito pene / a star tanto in su' libri spenzolati, / sì che meritano d'essere dottorati / e ser Pecora faccia questo bene” (This is that / they had pains / spending time on books / so they deserve to degree / and Mr. Pecora has to do this good thing).
+4 - Burlesque Sonnet LXXXI, 5-8: “Questo si è, ch' egli han patito pene / a star tanto in su' libri spenzolati, / sì che meritano d'essere dottorati / e ser Pecora faccia questo bene” (So it is / that they had pains / spending time on their books / so they deserve to get their doctorates / and Mr. Pecora has to do this good thing).

-5 - About the parody trend of the verses compare F. Petrarca, Rime Extravaganti (Extravagant Rhymes), 6, 9-11: “di questa spene mi nutrico et vivo / al caldo, al freddo, a l'alba et a le squille; / con essa vegghio et dormo, et leggo et scrivo” (Of this hope I eat and live/ with hot, cold, at dawn and when bells ring; / and with it I see and sleep, I read and write), in Francesco Petrarca, Trionfi, Rime Estravaganti, codice degli abbozzi (Triumphs, Extravagant Rhymes, code of drafts), edited by Vinicio Pacca and Laura Paolino, introduction by Marco Santagata, Milan, 1996, page 674.
+5 - About the parody trend in verses compare F. Petrarca, Rime Extravaganti (Extravagant Rhymes), 6, 9-11: “di questa spene mi nutrico et vivo / al caldo, al freddo, a l'alba et a le squille; / con essa vegghio et dormo, et leggo et scrivo” (Of this hope I eat and live/ with the heat, with the cold, at dawn and when the bells ring; / and with it I see and sleep, I read and write), in Francesco Petrarca, Trionfi, Rime Estravaganti, codice degli abbozzi (Triumphs, Extravagant Rhymes, codices of drafts), edited by Vinicio Pacca and Laura Paolino, introduction by Marco Santagata, Milan, 1996, page 674.

 7 - Two amorous sonnets, in Gaspare Sardi, Adversaria…, cod. lat.
 228 = ά.
 W. 2, II, two little sheets between the cards, Ferrara, ca.1530-1560.
 Modena, Estense Library.